fybrik/fybrik/site/docs/samples/notebook.md

 ## Create a `FybrikApplication` resource for the notebook

-Create a [`FybrikApplication`](../reference/crds.md#m4dapplication) resource to register the notebook workload to the control plane of Mesh for Data:
+Create a [`FybrikApplication`](../reference/crds.md#m4dapplication) resource to register the notebook workload to the control plane of Fybrik:

 <!-- TODO: role field removed but code still requires it -->
 ```yaml